Frisch School

-The Frisch School, also known as Yeshivat Frisch /frɪʃ/, is a coeducational, Modern Orthodox, yeshiva high school located in Paramus, in Bergen County, in the U.S. state of New Jersey.
+The Frisch School, also known as Yeshivat Frisch /frɪʃ/, is a coeducational, Modern Orthodox, yeshiva high school located in Paramus, New Jersey.
 It was founded in 1972 by Rabbi Menachem Meier and Alfred Frisch.
-The school primarily serves the Jewish communities of northern New Jersey, and New York.
+The school primarily serves the Jewish communities of northern New Jersey and southern New York.

+The school is named for founder Alfred Frisch, who owned the land on which the original campus was situated prior to the school's inception in 1972.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1992.
+Its accreditation expires in 2029.
+Over the last ten years the student population has grown from 580 to nearly 1000 students.